 Scholarships and awards from institutions and charitable trusts can help, and these vary depending on the university and your personal circumstances.

-Make sure you cover all of your costs when applying and speak to your international office about postgraduate tuition fees and scholarships, which are specific to you.
+Make sure you can cover all of your costs when applying and speak to your international office about postgraduate tuition fees and scholarships, which are specific to you.

 How to apply